Advertise On HalifaxTrails.ca.

 When I visited the island, I opted to get picked up from one of my favourite local parks, Sir Sandford Fleming Park, away from the hustle and bustle of downtown, nearer my neighbourhood, and with the bonus of cruising Halifax’s beautiful Northwest Arm.
 Captain Dave with his Northwest Arm Boat Tours & McNabs Island Shuttle was able to accommodate our requested departure and pickup times with friendly, insightful, on-time service.

 A&M Sea Charters, Taylor Made Tours and McNabs Island Ferry out of Eastern Passage, near MacCormack’s Beach Provincial Park & beautiful Fisherman’s Cove are other good options as the fastest, most direct route to the island.
 For those looking to paddle to the island, Eastern Passage is the only recommended launch point.
 A 2km sea-worthy paddle from Eastern Passage, past Lawlor Island to Wreck Cove on McNabs Island, the water on this side of the island is considerably calmer.
+From downtown Halifax, you have the options of Murphy’s Cable Wharf (good for large groups) and Halifax Water Taxi which also does pickups at King’s Wharf in Dartmouth.

 With over 20km of trails, there’s no shortage of route options.
-The large, 400-hectare island has a main trail stretching almost 5km from end-to-end.
+The large, 400-hectare island has a main trail stretching almost 5km from end to end.
 Garrison Road is the main spine trail that extends 3km from end-to-end with direct connections to almost every trail on the island.
 When planning your day, my basic recommendation is to allow a half-day (~4 hours) to explore each end of the island.
 You can easily spend an entire day in any particular section, or quickly tour the main sights on each end of the island in one 8-hour day involving plenty of hiking.
 If you want to cover the entire island in-depth, however, I would consider breaking it up into separate day trips.

 #Biking on the island is allowed, however, it’s restricted to a couple of the main trails.
 The only practical reason to bring your bike would be to bike down Garrison Road to reach either end of the island much faster than walking.
 Garrison Road trail does not have ideal surfaces for biking, so it’s suitable only for off-road mountain bikes.